go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

 </html>
 ```

-We are including the Mapbox GL JS library from https://api.tiles.mapbox.com/mapbox-gl-js/v0.42.2/mapbox-gl.js and the matching css file in the head of the document.
+We are including the Mapbox GL JS library from https://api.tiles.mapbox.com/mapbox-gl-js/v0.42.2/mapbox-gl.js and the matching CSS file in the head of the document.
 In the body, we define `<div id="map"></div>` which is the container that will hold the rendered map.

-To render the map we will use a javascript snippet.
+To render the map we will use a JavaScript snippet.

 ```js
   mapboxgl.accessToken = ''